 Town Councils are autonomous legal entities formed under the Town Councils Act.
-A Town Council is led by elected Members of Parliament (MPs) from which the Chairman is appointed.
+A Town Council is led by elected Members of Parliament (MPs) from which the Chairperson is appointed.
 The Town Councils are responsible for the day-to-day operations in managing the common property of HDB residential flats and commercial property within the town.

 Town Councils run the estates together with their residents within the broad legislative framework under the Town Councils Act and its subsidiary legislation (e.g. Town Councils Financial Rules).
 Please find more details on the Town Councils Act and its subsidiary legislation here.